Skip to main content

 (i) Single user.

 (g) Spray ground warning signs.
-Within one year from the effective date of this chapter all spray grounds shall post the warning sign in accordance with paragraph (Y)(9) of rule 3701-31-5.1 of the Administrative Code.
+Within one year from the effective date of this chapter all spray grounds will post the warning sign in accordance with paragraph (Y)(9) of rule 3701-31-5.1 of the Administrative Code.

 Number of Bathers1-1999 2000-3999 4000-5999